Applicants must book an appointment in advance on 0207 259 3999 or by e-mail email@example.com.

 London SW1X 0JE

-Fees are payable by cash, please see the list of fees.
+Fees are payable by debit card, see list of fees.

 Lost or stolen passport